-Canada must also concern itself with the conflict that could arise over the use and ownership of the Northwest Passage.
+Canada must also concern itself with the conflict that could arise over the use and sovereignty of the Northwest Passage.
 Although the Arctic has experienced periods of warming in the past, the current warming is "dramatic, abrupt and directly correlated with industrial emissions of greenhouse gases" (Bogerson 2008, 2; Anisimov et al. 2007; Furgal and Prowse, 2008; Ouranos, 2004; Huntington et al., 2005; McBean et al., 2005; Overpeck et al., 2005; Bonsal and Prowse, 2006).
 It is also, most likely, long-term.
 As the Arctic ice melts, navigable sea-lanes become viable alternates to current trade routes that must circumvent South America.
 Though this scenario is favourable for international trade (Furgal and Prowse 2008, 84), it has already led to new issues over sovereignty and political boundaries.
 Specifically, while the Northwest Passage is primarily within Canada's jurisdiction and was claimed as internal Canadian waters in 1944, it also includes waters off the coasts of the United States, Denmark, and other countries (Paskal 2007, 6; Furgal and Prowse 2008, 84; Pharand, 2005).
 Many of these adjoining countries are requesting that the route be designated an international strait and as such, be open to "free passage for all" (Paskal 2007, 6; Paskal, 2010).
-This type of agreement would benefit international trade since the strait will reduce shipping time between Asia and Europe (Paskal 2007, 6).
 Canada would prefer to maintain sovereign control of the region, giving it the ability to regulate and monitor shipping and military traffic (Chalecki 2007, 213).
 It is especially important to national security since an increase in shipping "will also result in a rising number of vessels from hostile nations or non-state actors, who have no incentive to obey internationally-accepted laws regarding national waters, or even notify a country of their presence" (Chalecki 2007, 213).